Several soldiers injured in explosion at Fort Bragg, officials say

 The soldiers are part of the U.S. Army's Special Operations Command and were training on a range at the Army base.

-Authorities said at least 15 soldiers were transported by medical helicopter to Womack Army Medical Center after an explosion on one of the training fields, WRAL reported.
+It was not immediately clear how serious the inuries were, but several soldiers were transported by medical helicopter to Womack Army Medical Center after an explosion on one of the training fields, WRAL reported.
+A U.S. defense official would not comment if some kind of "explosion" took place, as reported locally.

 "There are injuries but we don't know extent," Special Ops Command Lt Col Rob Bockholt told Fox News.